Schwartz Laser Eye Center Blog

 Do you regularly experience discomfort or a burning sensation in your eyes?
 You may suffer from chronic dry eye, a condition that occurs when your eyes fail to adequately lubricate themselves.
 This can happen if you produce an insufficient amount of tears or if the tears are of a lesser quality.
 Over the years, the… Read more »

 When you hear “refractive surgery,” your first thought is probably LASIK.
-While LASIK is undoubtedly the most popular procedure for correcting refractive errors, clear lens extraction is an important alternative.
+While LASIK is undoubtedly the most popular procedure for correcting refractive errors, clear lens exchange is an important alternative.
 To inform patients about all available options, the ophthalmologists at Schwartz Laser Eye Center have prepared this blog featuring common questions from their patients.